jmursi/Jmursi.github.io/_misc/misc1.md

 type: Blogging about NLP, ML and things that interests me!
 collection: misc
 permalink: /misc/misc-1
-excerpt: 'I occasionally blog on [Medium](https://anganaborah.medium.com/) and [Wordpress](https://tech1840335671.wordpress.com/) (although my Wordpress site has not been updated since 2020.:( )'
+excerpt: 'I occasionally blog on [Medium](https://anganaborah.medium.com/) and [Wordpress](https://tech1840335671.wordpress.com/), although my Wordpress site has not been updated since 2020.:('

 ---

-I occasionally blog about ML, NLP (or other) topics on [Medium](https://anganaborah.medium.com/) and [Wordpress](https://tech1840335671.wordpress.com/) (although my Wordpress site has not been updated since 2020.:( )
+I occasionally blog about ML, NLP (or other) topics on [Medium](https://anganaborah.medium.com/) and [Wordpress](https://tech1840335671.wordpress.com/) (although my Wordpress site has not been updated since 2020)

 These are some of my recent blogs:
 - [Intro to Translationese](https://anganaborah.medium.com/translationese-a-brief-introduction-db4575c0ee69)